-In addition to being a distracted writer, I am also a oozing writing.
+In addition to being a distracted writer, I am also an oozing writing.
 (Hehe, I did pick the grossest word on purpose.)
 I mean that my books and notes and papers and pens all seem to ooze from my own desk to the kitchen table to the dining room table, onward and upward, until I’ve taken over all the available space in the state.
 (In New Jersey, that ain’t much.)

-In this case, I commandeered our start up company’s 12 x 3 foot white board and propped it up against the dining room table, then proceeded to outline the massive edits that needed to be done for my current WIP.
-I’m talking, edge-to-edge, color coded and right smack dab in the center of the entrance way, as you walk through the foyer.
+In this case, I commandeered our start-up company’s 12 x 3-foot whiteboard and propped it up against the dining room table, then proceeded to outline the massive edits that needed to be done for my current WIP.
+I’m talking, edge-to-edge, color-coded and right smack dab in the center of the entrance way, as you walk through the foyer.
 My mother loved it, as you can well imagine.

 So I hunkered down, ready to set to work on editing the first few scenes in the story, my delightful obsessively-tracking-a-murderer board before me, and my brother walks down the stairs.

 My brother doesn’t walk.
 And since our stairs are 115 years old, the dusting of a feather sends the whole house groaning in ghostly despair.
 Add the elephant-like glumping of my younger brother to ancient woodwork, and it sounds like an aged ship heaving against a hurricane at sea.
 He glumps down.
 Then he glumps up.